Chaim Topol: Biography

+Chaim Topol (left) during his service in Lehakat HaNahal.

 Chaim Topol was born on September 9, 1935, in Tel Aviv, in what was then Mandatory Palestine.
 His father Jacob Topol was born in Russia and in the early 1930s immigrated to Palestine, where he worked as a plasterer; he also served in the Haganah paramilitary organization.
 His mother Imrela "Rel" (née Goldman) Topol was a seamstress.

 Topol's parents had been members of the Betar Zionist youth movement in Warsaw.
 His father had Hasidic roots, with a mother coming from a family of Gerrer Hasidim and a father from Aleksander Hasidim.

 Topol and his two younger sisters grew up in the South Tel Aviv working-class neighborhood of Florentin.
 As a young child, although he wanted to become a commercial artist, his elementary school teacher, the writer Yemima Avidar-Tchernovitz, saw a theatrical side to him, and encouraged him to act in school plays and read stories to the class.

-At age 14 he began working as a printer at Davar newspaper while pursuing his high school studies at night.
+At age 14, he began working as a printer at Davar newspaper while pursuing his high-school studies at night.
 He graduated at age 17 and moved to Kibbutz Geva.
 A year later, he enlisted in the Israeli army and became a member of the Nahal entertainment troupe, singing and acting in traveling shows.
 He rose in rank to troupe commander.

 Twenty-three days after being discharged from military service on October 2, 1956, and two days after marrying Galia Finkelstein, a fellow Nahal troupe member, Topol was called up for reserve duty in the Sinai Campaign.
 He performed for soldiers stationed in the desert.

 After the war, he and his wife settled in Kibbutz Mishmar David, where Topol worked as a garage mechanic.
 Topol assembled a kibbutz theatre company made up of friends from his Nahal troupe; the group toured four days a week, worked on their respective kibbutzim for two days a week, and had one day off.
 The theatre company was in existence from early 1957 to the mid-1960s.
 Topol both sang and acted with the group, doing both "loudly".

 Topol and his wife Galia Finkelstein had three children: a son, Omer, and two daughters, Anat and Adi.
 The couple resided in Galia's childhood home in Tel Aviv.
 Topol's hobbies included sketching and sculpting.
 Through Adi, his granddaughter Yali Topol Margalith is an actress.

 In June 2022, Topol's son, Omer, revealed that his father was suffering from Alzheimer's disease.

 On March 8, 2023, Topol's family notified the press that he was near death and "living his final hours", and asked the public to respect the family's privacy.
 He died overnight at the age of 87.
 The day before his burial at Kvutzat Shiller on March 10, a memorial was held at the Cameri Theater in Tel Aviv.